 Projects and programs

-The National Solid Waste Management Programme (NSWMP) involves the construction of infrastructure for new.
-It also consists in expanding and improving existing waste treatment, landfills, and recycling facilities.
+The National Solid Waste Management Programme (NSWMP) involves building new infrastructure and expanding and improving existing waste treatment, landfills, and recycling facilities.
 In 2016, Switzerland committed to funding a solid waste management program in Asyut, a project with the Egyptian Ministry of Environment that will conclude in 2021.

 Important sites